aai-institute/jobq/client/docs/concepts/identifiers.md

 The concrete workload resource has the same identifiers, a UID and name/namespace combination.

-A given concrete workload resource references its associated abstract workload in a 1:1 fashion (through its `metadata.ownerReferences` field).
+A given job references its associated Workload in a 1:1 fashion (through its `metadata.ownerReferences` field).

-This theoretically allows to identify a workload in the cluster through two different identifiers:
+This theoretically allows to identify a job in the cluster through two different identifiers:

--   the UID of the _concrete_ workload resource.
+-   the UID of the (concrete) _job_ resource.
--   the UID of the _abstract_ workload resource.
+-   the UID of the (abstract) _Workload_ resource.

-In practice, jobq always uses the **UID of the concrete workload** resource to identify a workload.
+In practice, jobq always uses the **UID of the concrete workload** as the identifier for a job.
-All CLI operations return and accept the UID of the concrete workload resource.
+All CLI operations return and accept the UID of the concrete workload.

 As an example, imagine the following resources in the cluster after submitting a job: